Hedgehog Cage Liners & Shavings: Keep them Clean and Cozy!

-The benefit of using or making a machine washable liner is that you can reuse it over and over again, and you know that it will not have been treated with any harmful chemicals.
+The benefit of using or making a machine washable liner is that you can reuse it repeatedly and know that it will not have been treated with harmful chemicals.

-If you do decide to use a fabric liner, it is a good idea to have a handful of them, so that your hedgehog is never left without a liner to his cage.
+If you do decide to use a fabric liner, it is a good idea to have a handful of them so that your hedgehog is never left without a liner in the cage.

 Additional hedgehog cage filler options

-These cozy domes are available for sale or can be made oneself like the fabric cage liners and cozy pouches.
+These cozy domes are available for sale or can be made like fabric cage liners and cozy pouches.

 Always remember, regardless of your liner choice, that what you see as a cage for your hedgehog is your hedgehog’s home.